Kamesh-K/DSA-ID6105/Assignment_1/README.md

+## Quadratic Solver
-## Quadratic Solver with inputs from Equations.txt and output to results.txt
+Implemented a Quadratic equations solver with inputs from Equations.txt and output to results.txt